This event is hosted by the Bergen Passaic County Unit.

 New to a Unit event?
 NASW-NJ has 12 volunteer-led, county-based Units that hold regional events around the state of New Jersey for members in that area.
 (However due to the public health emergency, Unit events will be held virtually until further notice!)
 These events are planned and coordinated by an appointed volunteer Chair and Co-Chair, as well as a Regional Representative from NASW-NJ’s Board of Directors.
 The Bergen and Passaic Counties Unit Chair is Melissa Donahue, LCSW, CST (firstname.lastname@example.org), and the Northeastern Regional Representative is Sierra Spriggs, LSW (email@example.com)

 Unit events are a fun, informative way to grow your network near your home or workplace.
-These events are one of the many benefits of NASW-NJ membership, but we do invite all mental health professional to join us at this meeting.
+These events are one of the many benefits of NASW-NJ membership.
 Learn more about our Units here.

 Medication Management for Depression and Anxiety: What SocialWorkers Need to Know